ComputationalRadiationPhysics/imresh/README.md

     Update your fftw library or manually apply the patch shown [here](https://github.com/FFTW/fftw3/commit/07ef78dc1b273a40fb4f7db1797d12d3423b1f40), i.e. add `|| defined(__CUDACC__)` to the faulty line in the header.

+* `stddef.h(432): error: identifier "nullptr" is undefined`

+    Your CMake version is too old.